gjeschke/MMMx/docs/source/locate.rst

 Remarks
     *   the most probable location defines the cube center
     *   the largest relative probability density at a cube border is reported in the logfile
-    *   if there is high relative probability density with the default values, the location is very poorly restrained
+    *   if there is high relative probability density at the cube edges with the default values, the location is very poorly restrained

 ``getAlphaFold``
 ---------------------------------